dotnet/csharplang/proposals/ref-out-lambda-params.md

 ```

 The type of the parameters matches the type of the parameter in the target delegate type, including the by-reference modifiers.

+Attributes on the parameters will not be affected in any way.
+Similarly, `async` lambdas will also not be affected from this change.